edggge/docs-site/docs/faq/bsc/bsc.md

 Binance Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.

+There will be fewer validators on Binance Smart Chain testnet.

 ## Can you tell more about Proof of Staked Authority(PoSA)?
 What is it?

 PoSA is a combination of PoA and PoS.
 Blocks are produced by a limited set of validators, they are elected in and out based on a staking based governance.
 Validators take turns to produce blocks in a PoA manner